2023 Best Value Visual & Performing Arts Doctor's Degree Schools

 Top 15% Best Visual & Performing Arts Doctor's Degree Schools

-North Dakota State University also claimed a spot on our Best Visual & Performing Arts Doctor’s Degree Schools list.
-It’s in the top 15% of all schools in this category.
+On top of its placing in our value ranking, North Dakota State University also did well on our Best Visual & Performing Arts Doctor’s Degree Schools list.
+It’s in the top 15% of all schools reviewed in this analysis.

-A rank of #2 on this year’s list means Liberty University is a great value for visual and performing arts students working on their doctor’s degree.
-Located in the city of Lynchburg, Liberty University is a private not-for-profit school with a very large student population.
+The excellent doctor’s degree programs at Liberty University helped the school earn the #2 place on this year’s ranking of the best value visual and performing arts schools in the United States.
+Located in the city of Lynchburg, Liberty University is a private not-for-profit college with a fairly large student population.

 A rank of #3 on this year’s list means The Graduate Center, CUNY is a great value for visual and performing arts students working on their doctor’s degree.
 The Graduate Center is a medium-sized public school located in the city of New York.